Dirtbox (cell phone): Law enforcement

-As of November 2014, the U.S. Marshals Service Technical Operations Group has used the device, fixed on manned airplanes, to track fugitives, and has said it can deploy it on "targets requested by other parts of the Justice Program".
+As of November 2014, the U.S. Marshals Service Technical Operations Group has used the device, fixed on crewed airplanes, to track fugitives, and has said it can deploy it on "targets requested by other parts of the Justice Program".
 The devices are operated out of at least five U.S. airports, "covering most of the U.S. population".
 It is unclear whether the U.S. Marshals Service requests court orders to use the devices.

-The Marshals Service has used dirtboxes in the Mexican Drug War, tracking fugitives in coordination with Mexico's Naval Infantry Force and flights in Guatemala.
+The Marshals Service has used dirtboxes in the Mexican drug war, tracking fugitives in coordination with Mexico's Naval Infantry Force and flights in Guatemala.

-Dirtboxes are also used by the United States Special Operations Command, the Drug Enforcement Administration, the FBI and U.S. Customs and Border Protection.
+Dirtboxes are used by the United States Special Operations Command, the Drug Enforcement Administration, the FBI and U.S. Customs and Border Protection.
 According to procurement documents, the U.S. Navy bought dirtboxes to mount on drones at Naval Air Weapons Station China Lake, its research and development facility in Southern California.
 The Pentagon Washington Headquarters Services bought dirtboxes in 2011.